chicharito77/DroneNavigationPackage/README.md

 v1.1: A travelling corridor has been defined around the travel-vector.
-The main goal of this area is to detect if the drone is left the "restricted flying area".
-In this case, the drone is forced to land.
+The main goal of this area is to detect if the drone leave the "restricted flying area".
+In this case, the drone is forced to land (movement stopped, and after it the drone is landing).
 This feature is the basis of a PID control.

 v2.0: The DroneNavigationPackage is extended with a PD algorithm (which is discrete in time).
 The algorithm controls the travelling of the drone.
-The goal is to provide a solution when the quadrocopter travels in the area of the ideal motion vector (ST vector from starting position to target position).
+The goal is to provide a solution when the quadcopter travels as near to the ideal motion vector (ST vector from starting position to target position) as possible.
+        Calculation of the coefficients:
+                Kp = SIDESPEED_MAX / (corridorSide1/2.0); where corridorSide1 is the shorter side of the corridor,
+                                                          and SIDESPEED_MAX is the maximal horizontal movement speed value

+                Kd = Kp * KD_COEFFICIENT; where KD_COEFFICIENT is randomly selected.

+v2.1: Code refactor before thesis submission